tutuf/tutuf.github.io/index.md

 tutuf is a small company founded in 2007 that builds and maintains complex web apps.
 Our biggest projects are a [manufacturing planning system](https://github.com/tutuf/sht/) (2006-2014) and an [online shop with mutiple sales channels](https://laptop.bg) (2009-present).

 We are agile with a small 'a'.
-We work in small iterations that include frequent loops of understanding requirements, coding, testing and deploying.
-We ask a lot of question to discern client's needs.
+We work in small iterations that include frequent loops of understanding client requirements, coding, testing and deploying.
 We review our code and test it automatically.

 Our development stack is [Ruby on Rails](https://rubyonrails.org/) and [PostgreSQL](https://postgresql.org/).
 We have worked with message queues and event logs (like [Kafka](https://kafka.apache.org/)).
 We know how to scale apps and integratate with third party API providers.
 We maintain several open source [ruby gems](https://github.com/tutuf/).